rtorval/better-posture/README.md

 ```
 Notes:
 * `system_language` only reflects the language detected from your Windows system.
-* Changing the system language or deleting the config will update the default reminder title and messag e automatically.
+* Changing the system language or deleting the config will update the default reminder title and message automatically.
 * Manual edits are possible while the app is closed.

 ## 📅 Roadmap

 Planned enhancements:

-- Cross-platform support (macOS/Linux)
+- Potential cross-platform support (macOS/Linux)
-- Localization support for more languages
+- Expanded localization support

 ## 🤝 Contributing